krisvanrens/nexus-lang/README.md

 Aside a simple base of common general-purpose primitives/control flow/etc. it offers native integration for building a network of components, connecting in-/outputs and setting component properties.
 The syntax of Nexus is loosely modeled after that of the [Rust programming language](https://github.com/rust-lang/rust).

-**NOTE: This project is still very much under construction -- don't use in production!**
+**NOTE**: This project is still very much under construction -- don't use in production..

 ## Native integration with component networks